 Articles, External Publications, and Special Reports

-Occupancy modeling of ruffed grouse in the Black Hills National Forest
+Ruffed grouse selection of drumming sites in the Black Hills National Forest

-Keywords: ruffed grouse, Bonasa umbellus, quaking aspen, Populus tremuloides, Black Hills National Forest (BHNF)
+Keywords: ruffed grouse, Bonasa umbellus, Black Hills National Forest

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 PDF File Size: 275 K